 - Is there anyone who has placed for adoption that I can contact?

-- Have I called a pregnancy specialist by calling toll-free 1-800-672-2296 to learn about adoption and counselling services in my area?
+- Have I called a pregnancy specialist by calling toll-free 1-800-672-2296 to learn about adoption and counseling services in my area?

 Pregnancy Options: Your Choice to Have an Abortion